 Mitigation activities are those which eliminate or reduce the probability of a disaster occurring, or lessen the damaging effects of those that do.
 Examples of mitigation activities include; adoption of stronger building codes, tax incentives, zoning and land use management, safety codes, conducting public education or hazard analysis.
-A Hazard Mitigation Plan for Hamblen County was created and approved by FEMA in 2017.
+A Hazard Mitigation Plan for Hamblen County was updated in 2022 and approved by FEMA in 2023.